ENGR101-AVC/AVC/README.md

 ### Downloading Our Code
 Downloading code is done by cloning our github repository.
 In Github Desktop, we can do this by going to Current Repository > Add > URL and paste in https://github.com/ENGR101-AVC/AVC.git
+There are two versions available, one for Mac and one for Windows.

 ### Compile Build and Run (Mac)
-Our make file does all of these steps automatically by executing make (MAC) or mingw-make(Windows).
+Our make file does all of these steps automatically by executing make.
 To run programs, first you have to compile, build and then run (F8, F9 and then F5).
-To make the robot work, you have to first compile, build and run the server3.cpp file.
-Then you have to compile, build and run the robot.cpp file.
+To make the robot work, you have to first compile, build and run the server3.cpp file found in the server folder.
+Then you have to compile, build and run the robot.cpp file found in the robot folder.

+### Changing the Map
+You can change the map by editing the config.txt file in server folder.
+By default it is set to core.txt.

 ## Initial Plan
 Team Name: Team 37